-In the context of geometric propagation, two main approaches exist for modeling edge diffraction: the Uniform Theory of Diffraction (UTD) [Kouyoumjian and Pathak 1974] and the Biot-Tolstoy-Medwin (BTM) [Biot and Tolstoy 1957; Medwin et al. 1982] model.
-UTD models diffraction around an infinite edge in terms of a single virtual point source on the edge.
-While this makes it fast enough to be useful in interactive applications [Tsingos et al. 2001; Taylor et al. 2009], it is an approximate method and may only work well for models with very large edges in outdoor scenes.
-On the other hand, BTM models diffraction around finite edges in terms of many virtual point sources located along the edge (see Figure 1).
-Although this makes the resulting approach more computationally intensive than UTD, it has been shown to be more accurate than UTD at low frequencies, where diffraction effects play an important role [Svensson et al. 1999].
+In the context of geometric propagation, two main approaches exist for modeling edge diffraction using geometric acoustics techniques: the Uniform Theory of Diffraction (UTD) [Kouyoumjian and Pathak 1974] and the Biot-Tolstoy-Medwin (BTM) [Biot and Tolstoy 1957; Medwin et al. 1982] model.
+UTD models diffraction around an infinite edge in terms of a single virtual point source.
+While this makes it fast enough to be useful in interactive applications [Tsingos et al. 2001; Taylor et al. 2009], it is an approximate method and may only work well for large models in outdoor scenes.